blackcrowX/Data_Analytics_Portfolio/Project I/readme.md

 ## About

 This project is an analysis in excel to gain insights into fraudulent car insurance claims.
 It contains the processes of data preparation, data modeling, data validation and data visualisation.
-It showcases the use of advanced skille in Microsoft Excel such as PowerQuery, PivotTables, PivotCharts and..
+It showcases the use of advanced skille in Microsoft Excel such as PowerQuery, PivotTables, PivotCharts and Regressionanalysis.

 **Code:** [`Insurance-Claims.xlsx`](https://github.com/blackcrowX/Data-Analysis-Portfolio/blob/main/)